wp-plugins/wp-header-footer-log/readme.txt

 == Installation ==
 1. Upload `WP Header and Footer Log` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress == Frequently Asked Questions ==
+1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Upload `WP Header and Footer Log` to the `/wp-content/mu-plugins/` directory
+1. Plugin Activation is Automattic!
+== Frequently Asked Questions ==
 A brief Markdown Example